-Overview & Context: Ag Finance is an independent equipment lessor specializing in leases of agricultural machinery.
-Founded in 2000, Ag Finance enjoyed solid growth over the last decade, as commodity prices soared and the U.S. agricultural industry experienced record profits.
-However, since 2012, the company's new business volume growth has slowed somewhat as crop prices dropped and farmers have cut back on new investments.
-Facing an industry slowdown after several years of robust growth, senior management at Ag Finance is less certain about how to plan for the year ahead.
-While company leadership remains confident in their industry expertise and their ability to adapt to new industry dynamics, they are looking to supplement their industry knowledge with a more analytical-based approach to business decision making.
+Overview & Context: Smooth Sailing LLC is an independent equipment lessor specializing in leases of ships and boats.
+Founded in 2000, Smooth Sailing enjoyed solid growth over the last decade as the manufacturing sector expanded and a weaker dollar fostered growth of U.S. exports.
+However, the company's new business volume growth has slowed substantially over the last four years, and senior management is uncertain about how to plan for the year ahead.
+While they remain confident in their industry expertise and their ability to adapt to new industry dynamics, they are looking to supplement their industry knowledge with a more analytical-based approach to business decision making.

-Goal: Given this higher degree of uncertainty surrounding the future of the agriculture industry, the senior manager wants to develop a simple tool to help forecast business demand several quarters into the future.
+Goal: Given this higher degree of uncertainty surrounding the future of the maritime transportation leasing industry, management wants to develop a simple tool to help forecast business demand several quarters into the future.

-Approach: Ag Finance considered a variety of economic and agricultural data series as "independent" variables for its forecasting tool.
-Business investment in agricultural machinery, published quarterly by BEA, was an obvious choice, along with the Foundation's monthly Momentum Monitor for Agricultural Machinery Investment.
-In addition, Ag Finance looked at other publicly-available data series to gain insight into near-term shifts in the agriculture industry.
-These included major crop prices, such as corn prices (published monthly by the U.S. Department of Agriculture), and shipments of agricultural machinery (published monthly by the Census Bureau).
-Lastly, Ag Finance also included the Propensity to Finance Equipment Index ("PFEI") as a potential "independent" variable in its model.
+Approach: Smooth Sailing considered a variety of economic and transportation-related data series as "independent" variables for its forecasting tool.
+Business investment in ships and boats (published quarterly by BEA) was an obvious choice, along with the Foundation's monthly Momentum Monitor for Investment in Ships and Boats.
+In addition, Smooth Sailing looked at other publicly-available data series to gain insight into near-term shifts in the ships and boats leasing industry.
+These included industrial production for ship and boat building (published monthly by the Federal Reserve) and shipments of ships and boats (published monthly by the Census Bureau).
+Lastly, Smooth Sailing also included the Propensity to Finance Equipment Index ("PFEI") as an independent variable in its model.

-Along with the "independent" indicators discussed above, Ag Finance also incorporated quarterly "dummy" variables in their model to account for seasonality in its business volume.
-To build its forecast model, Ag Finance performed regression analysis using historical company demand as its "dependent" variable and the quarterly "dummy" variables and lagged industry indicators as "independent" variables.
-After testing different combinations of "independent" variables and removing the ones that weren't statistical significant (i.e., those that failed to show a meaningful relationship with business volume), Ag Finance created a simple forecasting model.
+Along with the independent indicators discussed above, Smooth Sailing also incorporated quarterly "dummy" variables in its model to account for seasonality in its business volume.
+To build its forecast model, Smooth Sailing performed regression analysis using historical company demand as its dependent variable and the quarterly dummy variables and lagged industry indicators as independent variables.
+After testing different combinations of independent variables and removing the ones that weren't statistical significant (i.e., those that failed to show a meaningful relationship with business volume), Smooth Sailing created a simple forecasting model.

-Solution: The final model uses the Agricultural Machinery Momentum Monitor and quarterly "dummy" variables to forecast business demand two quarters into the future.
-Using the model in early 2016, Ag Finance predicts that business demand will dip in the first quarter of the year before rising slightly in the second quarter (see Figure 6).
-Overall, the model points to some stabilization in demand for Ag Finance leases, as the agriculture industry adjusts to a period of slower growth.
+Solution: The final model uses the Ships and Boats Momentum Monitor and quarterly dummy variables to forecast business demand two quarters into the future.
+Using the model in early 2018, Smooth Sailing predicts that business demand will dip in the third quarter of the year before rising in the fourth quarter (see Figure 6).